frenck/spook/documentation/glossary.md

 :::{glossary}
 Template function return type
-: When a {term}`template function <template function>` is used/called, it returns {term}`a value <template function return >`.
+: When a {term}`template function <template function>` is used/called, it returns {term}`a value <template function return value>`.
 The returned value can be of different types.
 For example, if it returns a numeric value, its return type might be a {term}`float <float>`.
 If it returns a true or false result, that would be a {term}`boolean value <boolean>`.
 There are many different types of values that can be returned.
 : [Learn more in the official Home Assistant documentation](https://www.home-assistant.io/docs/configuration/templating/)
 :::